-Nepal is said to have one of the highest hydropower potentials in the world, however at the same time it continues to suffer from energy crises with over eighteen hours of load shedding every day during the dry seasons.
-Financial resources and management capacities of the government continue to remain underdeveloped.
+Nepal is said to have one of the highest hydropower potentials in the world, however, at the same time, it continues to suffer from energy crises with over eighteen hours of load shedding every day during the dry seasons.
+The financial resources and management capacities of the government continue to remain underdeveloped.
 Considering that the country’s GDP is lower than the estimated costs for the envisaged hydropower development, the government is in no position to focus only on hydropower as there are still other key areas that need to be addressed, such as health and education.
 The Government of Nepal (GoN) has been steadily increasing the budget allocated for the energy sector with the budget almost doubling over the past four years; the allocated budget however continues to remain severely underutilized.

 While the Government’s shortcomings partly contribute towards the country’s inability to harness its hydropower potential, one of the key factors is also its underdeveloped financial system.
 Growth in the finance sector in Nepal until the 1980s was minimal due to the lack of proper financial systems; however liberalization and major structural changes resulted in the involvement of the private sector, and subsequent development of the financial sector.
 The entry of the private sector in the financial market helped in the efficient mobilization of local resources, and boosted the financing capacities of Banking and Financial Institutions (BFIs).
 Additionally the introduction of the Build, Own, Operate, Transfer (BOOT) framework acted as greater incentive for the involvement of the private sector.